eordo/transfermarkt-data/README.md

 ## Leagues

-I have scraped data for the following leagues and seasons so far:
+I have scraped data for the following leagues so far.
+All league data span the 1992&ndash;93 season through the current season unless otherwise noted.

 - Premier League (England)
-  - All windows of the 1992&ndash;93 through 2024&ndash;25 seasons
-  - Summer transfer window of the 2025&ndash;26 season (the current season)
+- La Liga (Spain)

 More leagues and seasons are to come!